shoryukenpizza/WrathCombo/docs/Retargeting.md

-Retargeting should always be done with the `Retarget` extension method (though `P.ActionRetargeting.Register()` is left exposed, if it must be used), which has a pretty simple signature, but nonetheless will be explained fully here.\
+Retargeting should always be done with the `Retarget` extension method (though `P.ActionRetargeting.Register()` is left exposed, if it must be used), which has a pretty simple signature, but will be explained fully here.\
 You can see the signature, and its overloads, more closely in the `UIntExtensions` class at the bottom of [ActionRetargeting.cs](https://github.com/PunishXIV/WrathCombo/blob/main/WrathCombo/Core/ActionRetargeting.cs#L465).